Clinical Laboratory Technologist Salary – See Here

 Health and clinical laboratory technologists work in laboratories for hospitals, pharmaceutical companies, research centers, and other laboratory environments.

-They are experts in different research disciplines, so it is normal to work outside of the medical laboratory.
-Many technologists are working in positions of government, such as the FDA, the USDA, non-medical industrial laboratories, and development.
+They are experts in different research disciplines, so working outside the medical laboratory is normal.
+Many technologists work in government positions, such as the FDA, the USDA, non-medical industrial laboratories, and development.

-More experienced laboratory technologists will progress by conducting research, developing new analytical methods, and managing and educating laboratory technicians.
+More experienced laboratory technologists will progress by researching, developing new analytical methods, and managing and educating laboratory technicians.

 Clinical Laboratory Technologist Salary - See Here